SJDiggs/Blackjack-21-game/README.md

     * To begin a round, first enter your wager by selecting one or several of the $20, $50, or $100 chips located in the interactive user panel located in the bottom of the screen.
 Note, you cannot wager more than you have in your account.
     * Next, click on the "Deal" button to receive your cards, and to view the dealers "hidden" card and their revealed card.
     * Depending on your hand select either "Hit" to add another card to your hand, or "Stay" to end your turn and let the dealer take their turn.
+    * After receiving/viewing the results you can chose to either play again by clicking "Deal" or leave the game by clicking the "Leave" button.
+    * You can play until your bank account is less than 20!

+# Future Enhancements

+    * Timer delay for dealer hits
+    * CSS visuals to make the UI look more authentic
+    * Messaging system updates
+    * Dealer and Player Score visualized on the page
+    * Responsive
+    * Don't show cards immediately on subsequent deals